As I Walked Out One Midsummer Morning

 Of the photography I was doing.
 Let’s put it this way, I learned as I went along.
 At this time, there were no college courses.
 If you wanted to get into photography, you either started off in a newspaper darkroom or, working as some professional photographer’s apprentice.
 In any event, I took to the high road.

 As part of my education, for want of a better word, there was Michael Langford’s collection of books on photography.
 Great then as now.
 I had access to that definitive set of Time/LIFE books on photography.
-There were, of course, those magical Kodak books.
+There were, of course, those magical Kodak books on all the technical aspects of photography.
 Then, there were all the picture magazines of the day such as LIFE, Paris Match, National Geographic and others.
 All this reading more or less gave me my cues.
-There were no mentors as such, at least live ones local to where I was living – both in geo-physical terms as well as the time frame.
+There were no mentors as such, at least, local to where I was living – both in geo-physical terms as well as the time frame.
 And, besides, who was I in any event?

 In starting out, I recall taking all sorts of different types of film with me – ranging from Ilford Pan-F through to some Kodak high speed film.
 In the process found out that Ilford Pan-F was not what I was looking for – as a slow, contrasty and very fine grained emulsion.
 It might have been good for studio portraits but, a boat tossing around out on the open sea wasn’t a studio.
 The high-speed film might have been great for after mid-night stuff but, with grain the size of golf balls, this wasn’t what I was looking for either.
 I needed something in between.
 It took a while to figure out what this was.